ArjunSharda/Passeo/README.md

 print(passeo().generate(10, numbers=True, symbols=True, save=True))
 ```

-# v1.0.4 changes
+# v1.0.5 changes
-- [ADDED] Added case check to the strength check to Passeo, checking for uppercase/lowercase, and did some other minor improvements.
-See the Pull Request [here](https://github.com/ArjunSharda/Passeo/pull/1/files).
+- [CRITICAL SECURITY PATCH] Fixed a critical security issue that is affecting currently everyone <1.0.5.
+It is highly recommended to update.
+- [ADDED] Added a new quickgenerate function which can allow people to in bulk generate passwords that have letters and numbers.
+This will get more update as Passeo is developed to strengthen security of Passeo's users.

 <hr>